stfsy/go-cors/README.md

 handler = c.Handler(handler)
 ```

 * **AllowedOrigins** `[]string`: A list of origins a cross-domain request can be executed from.
-If the special `*` value is present in the list, all origins will be allowed.
 An origin may contain a wildcard (`*`) to replace 0 or more characters (i.e.: `http://*.domain.com`).
 Usage of wildcards implies a small performance penality.
 Only one wildcard can be used per origin.
-The default value is `*`.
-* **AllowOriginFunc** `func (origin string) bool`: A custom function to validate the origin.
-It takes the origin as an argument and returns true if allowed, or false otherwise.
-If this option is set, the content of `AllowedOrigins` is ignored.
-* **AllowOriginRequestFunc** `func (r *http.Request, origin string) bool`: A custom function to validate the origin.
-It takes the HTTP Request object and the origin as argument and returns true if allowed or false otherwise.
-If this option is set, the contents of `AllowedOrigins` and `AllowOriginFunc` are ignored.
-Deprecated: use `AllowOriginVaryRequestFunc` instead.
+By design the library does not treat the literal `"*"` as a special match-all token; if you need to allow all origins, provide an explicit `AllowOriginVaryRequestFunc`.
 * **AllowOriginVaryRequestFunc** `func(r *http.Request, origin string) (bool, []string)`: A custom function to validate the origin.
 It takes the HTTP Request object and the origin as argument and returns true if allowed or false otherwise with a list of headers used to take that decision if any so they can be added to the Vary header.
-If this option is set, the contents of `AllowedOrigins`, `AllowOriginFunc` and `AllowOriginRequestFunc` are ignored.
+If this option is set, the contents of `AllowedOrigins` are ignored.
 * **AllowedMethods** `[]string`: A list of methods the client is allowed to use with cross-domain requests.
 Default value is simple methods (`GET` and `POST`).
 * **AllowedHeaders** `[]string`: A list of non simple headers the client is allowed to use with cross-domain requests.
 * **ExposedHeaders** `[]string`: Indicates which headers are safe to expose to the API of a CORS API specification.